Future-Web-Programming/Full-Stack-Web-Development/javaScript/01-what is javascript/README.md

 1. ✅ Write a basic `console.log()` in Replit
 2. ✅ Write "make tea" steps as a programming task
 3. ✅ Try out inline, internal, and external JS scripts
-4. ✅ Open console and run your first few JavaScript lines

 ---